kidyoncoding/Project-6-Mondrian-Painting-Project/README.md

 # Mondrian-Painting-Project
 This is a random painting from Mondrian.
-Not so difficult but pretty tricky :Dthe
+Not so difficult but pretty tricky :D

 Hint:
 The height of box which has border should include the width of border